aapoalas/denonomicon/static/contents/interfacing-with-non-c-api/cpp/calling-convention.md

    This destructor does everything the complete object destructor does and deallocates the object.

-As with constructors, for a C++ class with no virtual base classes the two are equivalent.
+As with constructors, for a C++ class with no virtual base classes the first two are equivalent.
 D1 and D2 destructors do not call `free()` on the memory of the object, meaning that calling a C++ destructor from Deno on a `Uint8Array` is
 safe: C++ will not try to deallocate the underlying `ArrayBuffer`'s memory.
 As with constructors, you should always be calling the complete object destructor